manishrana7/icet-manish/doc/userguide/source/examples/get_cluster_vector.rst

 --------------------------

 The cluster space is created by initiating a :class:`ClusterSpace
-<icetdev.core.cluster_space.ClusterSpace>` object and providing the prototype
+<icet.core.cluster_space.ClusterSpace>` object and providing the prototype
 structure, cutoffs and list elements defined previously as arguments.
 Next, the :meth:`print` method is used to print all relevant information regarding the cluster space in tabular format.